ElmCast/.vim/README.md

 ## Install Vim

 I prefer [neovim](https://github.com/neovim/neovim) which is just an all around better experience than vanilla Vim.
 Most plugins work great with it already, and can make use of the improved async support and performance.

+No, that isn't a typo.
+The homebrew formula for neovim is provide by the authors separately, so that is why the package name isn't just 'neovim'.

 ```
-$ brew install neovim
+$ brew install neovim/neovim/neovim
 ```

 ## Make Backups